ampreeT/SourceCoop/README.md

 - custom difficulty based on player count
 - npcs can walk into player, make him stuck, then stop rendering
 - random linux server crashes related to npcs (pAnim, CalcAnimation, etc)
+- npc_xenturret AI causes crash on map load (it seems to be fine after loading)

 ### non-critical
 - sniper HasCondition(...) offset should go in gamedata